 A magical and pristine lake in the heart of the Italian Dolomites, a storybook boat house with a cute dock and tied up wooden boats .
 A crystal clear mirror reflection surrounded by majestic mountains in idyllic tranquillity.

-If you are planning a trip to the Dolomites and start researching about which places to visit, sooner or later you are going to stumble upon Lago di Braies – one of the most famous destinations in Northern Italy next to Tre Cime di Lavaredo and Seceda.
-Everybody has heard about it, and everbody wants to see if it really is as magical as the countless photos that can be found online suggest.
-It is one of those must see, checklist-destinations – and this is where it gets tricky: you won’t find idyllic tranquillity there anymore (if you don’t plan ahead intentionally).
+If you are planning a trip to the Dolomites and start researching about which places to visit, sooner or later (but definitely sooner) you are going to stumble upon Lago di Braies – one of the most famous destinations in Northern Italy next to Tre Cime di Lavaredo and Seceda.
+Everybody has heard about it and everybody wants to see if it really is as magical as the countless photos that can be found online suggest.
+It’s been the set for the Italian TV show “Un passo dal cielo” with the (at least in Europe) well-known actor Terence Hill and has risen to one of the most famous “must see” film locations among Italians.
+It has become one of those checklist-destinations – and this is where it gets tricky: you won’t find idyllic tranquillity there anymore (if you don’t plan ahead intentionally).

 Like, A LOT.
 Lago di Braies is one of those locations that have (sadly) risen to Insta-fame very quickly and is busy all year round.
 Scrolling throw instagram, photo galleries and websites, one could be lead to believe this idyllic mountain lake is yet totally undiscovered and one of the best kept secrets in the Dolomites.
 This couldn’t be further from the truth!
 It is definitely one of the busiest locations in the Dolomites and upon arriving at the huge parking area next to the hotel, you start realizing this.
 After all, it is probably the most effortless to reach destination in the Dolomites.
 From July to September between 10am und 3pm the road to the lake is closed – you will have to take a shuttle bus.
 For this reason, try to avoid peak holiday season in summer, weekends or major national holidays.
 Instead, try to plan your visit between Monday to Thursday – and by the way, every season at Lago di Braies is unique and offers a unique experience!